tsunami416604/azure-docs.hu-hu/articles/iot-central/preview/tutorial-define-edge-device-type.md

 ---
-title: Új Azure IoT Edge eszköz típusának meghatározása az Azure IoT Centralban | Microsoft Docs
+title: Define a new Azure IoT Edge device type in Azure IoT Central | Microsoft Docs
-description: Ebből az oktatóanyagból megtudhatja, hogyan hozhat létre új Azure IoT Edge eszközt az Azure IoT Central alkalmazásban.
-Megadhatja a típus telemetria, állapotát, tulajdonságait és parancsait.
+description: This tutorial shows you, as a builder, how to create a new Azure IoT Edge device in your Azure IoT Central application.
+You define the telemetry, state, properties, and commands for your type.
 author: rangv
 ms.author: rangv
 ms.date: 10/22/2019